 In this taster course, introduce your class to the story of The Nutcracker, learn how to warm up the body, and stage a scene.

-Welcome to Create & Dance Nutcracker!
-During this taster course you will take your class through two dance sessions that will help you establish and develop movement patterns and character.
-Once you and your class have completed this programme you will have your very own piece of choreography.
+During this taster course you will take your dancers through two dance sessions that will help you establish and develop movement patterns and character.
+Once you have completed this course you will have your very own piece of choreography.

-As you go through the instructions that make up the lesson plans, you will notice that the class participants are referred to as dancers.
+As you go through the lesson plans, you will notice that your students are referred to as dancers.
 Everyone involved in this project will be a dancer and at times a choreographer.
 You, the teacher, will be the creative director!

 Aims of this two-lesson course:

-- You will create a dance a with your class based on the theme of conflict.
+- You will create a dance with your dancers based on the theme of conflict.

-- You will explore the soldier and Mouse King/mice characters from The Nutcracker and use their movement as inspiration for your dance.
+- You will explore the Nutcracker/ soldiers and Mouse King/mice characters from The Nutcracker and use their movement as inspiration for your dance.

-- You will introduce various activities to your class that will encourage your children to respond creatively both individually and collaboratively, to ideas around conflict.
+- You will introduce various activities to your dancers that will encourage them to respond creatively both individually and collaboratively.